- Public engagement: Toolkits, Top Tips, and Creative Ideas Generation

 Mammalian reproduction is dependent on trophoblast cells, which assure embryo implantation and placentation.
 Development of trophoblast cell lineage begins with specification of the trophectoderm (TE) in pre-implantation embryos.
 TE ensures embryo implantation and gives rise to multipotent trophoblast stem cell-like progenitor within the placenta primordium.
 Subsequently, lineage-specific trophoblast progenitors arise, which differentiate to specialized trophoblast subtypes leading to successful placentation.
 Thus, trophoblast lineage development is a multi-stage process and relies on proper maintenance of self-renewal ability within trophoblast progenitors as well as their differentiation to specialized trophoblast subtypes of a matured placenta.
 However, transcriptional, epigenetic and epitranscriptomics mechanisms that dictate trophoblast lineage development in a post-implantation embryo and associations of such mechanisms with pathological pregnancies are poorly understood.
 The workshop will include talks from various investigators, who are using unbiased genomic studies, including single-cell RNA-seq, ATAC-seq, ChIP-seq and MeRIP-seq to define global gene expression changes, chromatin dynamics and epigenetic/epitranscriptomic modifications during trophoblast lineage development.
 In addition, research talks will include single-cell genomics to define how trophoblast cell derivatives of the embryo contribute to restructuring the uterine environment, an event required for the establishment of a successful pregnancy.

-Followed by a panel discussion with Courtney Hanna, Michael J. Soares, William Pastor, Geetu Tuteja & Soumen Paul
+A panel discussion with Courtney Hanna, Stephen Renaud, William Pastor, Geetu Tuteja & Soumen Paul